Tax Regime | Meaning and Definition

 • Look at all the deductions you can make a claim on

 Correspondingly, every taxpayer will relish different tax benefits under the two regimes of taxation.
-Taxpayers need to be cautious of prioritizing tax regimes over life goals.
+Taxpayers need to be cautious of prioritizing regimes over life goals.
 For example, you need to decide whether to invest your capital or go for securities or insurance, depending upon your requirements.

-The new tax regime, introduced lately, is different from the old one in two aspects.
+The new regime, introduced lately, is different from the old one in two aspects.
 First, the new regime entails more tax slabs which are accompanied by reduced rates in the sub-Rs Fifteen lakh range.
 And second, all the deductions and exemptions that were utilized by taxpayers in the current regime shall not be accessible in the new taxation regime.

 New Income Tax Slabs for FY 23-24